steemit/devportal/_quickstart/testnet.md

 * Public key of genesis account - `STEEM_INIT_PUBLIC_KEY_STR `
 * Account creation fee - `STEEM_MIN_ACCOUNT_CREATION_FEE 0`

-There are number of other subtle changes but we don't need those right now.
+There are a number of other subtle changes that we don't need to focus on right now.

 #### Live testnet